Shrapnel shell

-Usage of term "shrapnel" has changed over time to also refer to fragmentation of the casing of shells and bombs.
-This is its most common modern usage, which strays from the original meaning.
+Usage of the term "shrapnel" has changed over time to also refer to fragmentation of the casing of shells and bombs, which is its most common modern usage and strays from the original meaning.

 Development

 In 1784, Lieutenant Shrapnel of the Royal Artillery began developing an anti-personnel weapon.
-At the time artillery could use "canister shot" to defend themselves from infantry or cavalry attack, which involved loading a tin or canvas container filled with small iron or lead balls instead of the usual cannonball.
+At the time, artillery could use "canister shot" to defend themselves from infantry or cavalry attack, which involved loading a tin or canvas container filled with small iron or lead balls instead of the usual cannonball.
 When fired, the container burst open during passage through the bore or at the muzzle, giving the effect of an oversized shotgun shell.
 At ranges of up to 300 m canister shot was still highly lethal, though at this range the shots’ density was much lower, making a hit on a human body less likely.
 At longer ranges, solid shot or the common shell—a hollow cast-iron sphere filled with black powder—was used, although with more of a concussive than a fragmentation effect, as the pieces of the shell were very large and sparse in number.

-Shrapnel's innovation was to combine the multi-projectile shotgun effect of canister shot, with a time fuze to open the canister and disperse the bullets it contained at some distance along the canister's trajectory from the gun.
-His shell was a hollow cast-iron sphere filled with a mixture of balls and powder, with a crude time fuze.
+Shrapnel's innovation was to combine the multi-projectile shotgun effect of canister shot, with a time fuze to open the canister and disperse the shot it contained at some distance along the canister's trajectory from the gun.
+His shell was a hollow cast-iron sphere filled with a mixture of balls (“shot”) and powder, with a crude time fuze.
 If the fuze was set correctly then the shell would break open, either in front of or above the intended human objective, releasing its contents (of musket balls).
 The shrapnel balls would carry on with the "remaining velocity" of the shell.
 In addition to a denser pattern of musket balls, the retained velocity could be higher as well, since the shrapnel shell as a whole would likely have a higher ballistic coefficient than the individual musket balls (see external ballistics).

 The explosive charge in the shell was to be just enough to break the casing rather than scatter the shot in all directions.
 As such his invention increased the effective range of canister shot from 300 m to about 1,100 m.